sejaljain123/instaPayments/README.md

 - **styles:** Contains global styles or theme-related CSS files.
 - **utils:** Includes utility functions or helper modules.
 - **hooks:** Includes custom hooks to use across the application

-## Usage
-- Customize the theme and styling in the `styles` folder.
-- Implement additional features or UI components as per project requirements.

 ## Contributors
 - [Sejal Jain](https://github.com/sejaljain123): Project Lead & Developer